-During the January 9, 2008, conference call with VCI, staff asked VCI to provide a detailed breakdown of VCI's incremental cost showing recurring and non-recurring costs incurred to provide TLS service to Lifeline customers.
+During the January 9, 2008, conference call with VCI, VCI was asked to provide a detailed breakdown of VCI's incremental cost showing recurring and non-recurring costs incurred to provide TLS service to Lifeline customers.
 VCI filed its response on January 16, 2008, providing a listing of equipment and costs to provide TLS service to Lifeline customers.
-Since the equipment listed by VCI could also be used for purposes other than TLS, it is staff's belief that the equipment is not reimbursable from the USAC through the TLS program.
+Since the equipment listed by VCI could also be used for purposes other than TLS, we find that the equipment is not reimbursable from the USAC through the TLS program.

 Since AT&T does not charge VCI for its toll-blocking service for Lifeline customers, VCI does not incur any incremental cost for providing TLS to its Lifeline customers.
-Therefore, staff believes that VCI was overpaid \$224,525 for reimbursement of costs to provide TLS.
+Therefore, we find that VCI was overpaid \$224,525 for reimbursement of costs to provide TLS.